hsf-training/hsf-training-ml-webpage/_episodes/08-Model_Comparison.md

 # The ROC Curve
 The ROC curve is a plot of the recall (or true positive rate) vs. the false positive rate: the ratio of negative instances incorrectly classified as positive.
 A classifier may classify many instances as positive (i.e. has a low tolerance for classifying something as positive), but in such an example it will probably also incorrectly classify many negative instances as positive as well.
-The ROC curve is a plot with the false positive rate on the x-axis and the true negative rate on the y-axis; the threshhold is varied to give a parameteric curve.
+The ROC curve is a plot with the false positive rate on the x-axis and the true positive rate on the y-axis; the threshhold is varied to give a parameteric curve.
 A random classifier results in a line.

 To plot the ROC curve, we need to obtain the probabilities that something is classified as a signal (rather than the signal/background prediction itself).
 This can be done as follows: